 To create a custom report that will track the stats on the parameters specified above, choose Blank Canvas, name a dashboard, and hit the "Create Dashboard" button.

 You will see a screen of the kind:

 Each dashboard has space for 12 different widgets.
 Each widget displays a specific data set of your choosing.

 To create a widget, name it and choose the widget type - standard or real-time.
 Standard widgets reflect data for the selected time interval, while real-time widgets show live data.
 Both standard and real-time widgets categorize into types:

 metric / counter

 bar (standard only)

 If you choose a table type, do mind that the maximum number of rows is ten, and the maximum number of columns is three.
 If there are more rows in the table, it displays the first ten rows sorted by the first metric.

 Then choose a metric for the widget in the drop-down.
 If necessary, you can add a filter to the metric.
-Once you hit Save, this widget adds to your dashboard.
+Once you hit Save, this widget will be added to your dashboard.

-You will get a screen of the kind when the creation of the widgets completes.
+You will get a screen of this kind when the creation of the widgets completes.
 If you want to edit the widgets, click on them.